×

 When we asked people about industries and career opportunities in Puerto Bolivar, they reponded:

 "Foreigners in Puerto Bolivar, often find employment in various sectors such as tourism, teaching English, and working for non-governmental organizations.
 Some also work in the fishing industry, given the town's location on the coast.
 Others may find jobs in the hospitality industry, working in hotels, restaurants, or bars.
 Additionally, there are opportunities in the healthcare sector for foreign doctors and nurses.
-Some foreigners also work as freelance consultants or digital nomads in various fields," wrote a member in Puerto Bolivar.
+Some foreigners also work as freelance consultants or digital nomads in various fields," said one expat in Puerto Bolivar.

 What is life like in Puerto Bolivar?